shnntyq/ASP-Finals/readMe.md

-1. To setup project after cloning, run
+1. To setup project after cloning, install all package with:

 ```
 npm install
 ```

-to install all packages.

 2. Create 2 terminal, one for client and one for server.

-3. For server, run
+3. To start server:

 ```
 node index.js
 ```

-to start server.

 4. For client, run